EggPlantEgg

-Musical career
+History

-EggPlantEgg was founded in 2012 by five students at Taipei Municipal Song Shan Senior High School, with Ng Ki-pin as the sole remaining original band member.
+EggPlantEgg was founded in 2012 by five students from Taipei Municipal Song Shan Senior High School, with Ng Ki-pin as the sole remaining original band member as of 2022.
 The band released their debut studio album, Cartoon Character, in July 2017.
-The band won the Golden Melody Awards for Best New Artist and Best Taiwanese Album in 2018.
-Their songs, "Waves Wandering" and "Back Here Again", are among the most-viewed Chinese music videos on YouTube.
+They won the Golden Melody Award for Best New Artist and Best Taiwanese Album in 2018.
+Their songs "Waves Wandering" and "Back Here Again" are among the most-viewed Chinese music videos on YouTube.

-Jean Lai, the band's drummer, announced his retirement on 3 April 2019.
+Jean Lai, the band's drummer, announced his departure in April 2019.
+The band has been on hiatus since September 2022.